APTA Montana 2025 Legislative Wrap-Up #PTAdvocacy

 ✅HB 454 PTA Supervision Bill: New frequency of visits (once every 8 visits or once every 30 days, whichever occurs first, is effective immediately).

-HB 585 Medicaid Reimbursement Bill: This bill will put reimbursement for PT at 90% of the physician conversion rate (we are currently at 62%) and it will come with an annual consumer price index increase.
+X HB 585 Medicaid Reimbursement Bill: This bill will put reimbursement for PT at 90% of the physician conversion rate (we are currently at 62%) and it will come with an annual consumer price index increase.
+APTA MT ran an override veto effort, however, did not receive enough votes.

 How can you help